 Housing: Housing is included with full-time tuition.
 Completely free and furnished.

-Location: DevMountain has 4 locations: Addison TX, Dallas TX, Salt Lake City UT, and Provo UT.
+Location: DevMountain has 3 locations: Dallas TX, Salt Lake City UT, and Provo UT.

 Tiafau Purcell: was attending an online university, quit because it was "too slow, too expensive."
 Lost his part-time job halfway through the course, by the end of the course he had a full-time job paying double his previous salary.
 He's now back to further his skills in the part-time iOS class.

 Alden Aikele: after his father passed away, he inherited his father's roofing business in a slumping economy.
 Once he sold the roofing business and with no technical skill, he was accepted to completed DevMountain and returned to the Bay Area to get a job with ZenDesk.